iwlytteot/esp8266-rlc/README.md

 - apply transition from one RGB value to the other RGB value

 ## Technical background
-- this project is for ESP8266 mainly.
+- this project is for Wemos D1 mini mainly.
 For other boards, remove multiplier by 4 of RGB value.
-(This is due to the fact that ESP8266 uses 10-bit pin for PWM insted of 8-bit in other boards)
+(This is due to the fact that Wemos D1 mini uses 10-bit pin for PWM insted of 8-bit in other boards)
 - choose <b>correct</b> transistor to withstand power load from your LED strip
 - resistor value <b>depends</b> on transistor and your board